1,000+ Opportunities

 treas. gov; or by phone to (202) 653-0421.
 Please note this is not a toll free number.

-Based on current listing details, eligibility includes: Applicants must be either (a) a Treasury certified CDFI; or (b) a nonprofit organization having as one of its principal purposes the development or management of affordable housing.
+According to the current listing, eligibility includes: Applicants must be either (a) a Treasury certified CDFI; or (b) a nonprofit organization having as one of its principal purposes the development or management of affordable housing.
 Eligible applicant types include: For-Profit Organization.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program